Humpty Dumpty Week

 From midnight to midnight on May 5th, 2015, more than 150 communities across the country will gather for one BIG Day of Giving, or BIG DoG as we affectionately call it.
 With the hope of reaching millions of donors and raising more than $100 million nationwide, each community will rally support for the vital work of local nonprofits.

 Fairytale Town is one of the 500 nonprofits participating in Sacramento’s BIG DoG this year.
-Proceeds from the Day will go towards making repairs at the homes of our furry friends.
+Donations from the Day will go towards making repairs at the homes of our furry friends.
 Mary’s Little Lambs and the Three Billy Goats Gruff need new fencing at their estates.
 Peter, Flopsy, Mopsy and Cottontail need a new rabbit hutch.
 The Little Red Hen and her chicks need a new chicken coop.
 The total cost for all these repairs runs about $15,000.
 We hope that donors on the BIG Day of Giving will help us reach this goal.

 It is easy to participate in BIG Day of Giving.
 On May 5, simply visit www.bigdayofgiving.org and select the nonprofits you want to support.
 (We hope we are one of them!)
 Your gift will stretch even further because all participating nonprofits are given pro-rated incentive dollars so every donation is amplified with a partial match.